0

 The trial does not specify if you need to stop taking your current medications.
 However, if you are taking enzyme-inducing anti-epileptic drugs, you must switch to non-enzyme-inducing ones at least 2 weeks before starting the trial medications.
 It's best to discuss your specific medications with the trial team.

-Is the Static Magnetic and Electric (sBE) device generally safe for humans?
+What evidence suggests that the Static Magnetic and Electric (sBE) device is effective for recurrent glioblastoma?

 Who Is on the Research Team?